It may make you cry and may not be ideal before a date. However, onion is surprisingly healthy, tasty, and versatile.

 With onion rings, the dough prevails, which is also fried in cheap industrial vegetable oil.
-The combination of refined vegetable oils and refined carbohydrates is a double assault on your health.
+Combining refined vegetable oils and refined carbohydrates is a double assault on your health.

-While the refined flour promotes inflammation in your gut, frying damages the omega-6 fat to apply oxidative stress on your cells.
+While refined flour promotes inflammation in your gut, frying damages the omega-6 fat to apply oxidative stress to your cells.
 Hence, onion rings are unhealthy.

 Nevertheless, you can make a healthier version of this fast-food classic yourself.
 Therefore, it is essential to use a heat-resistant fat like coconut oil, lard, or ghee.

 Are There Benefits of Eating Onion Raw?